Schools of economic thought: Historical economic thought

 Modern macro- and microeconomics are young sciences.
 But many in the past have thought on topics ranging from value to production relations.
 These forays into economic thought contribute to the modern understanding, ranging from ancient Greek conceptions of the role of the household and its choices to mercantilism and its emphasis on the hoarding of precious metals.

+American School

+The American School owes its origin to the writings and economic policies of Alexander Hamilton, the first Treasury Secretary of the United States.
+It emphasized high tariffs on imports to help develop the fledgling American manufacturing base and to finance infrastructure projects, as well as National Banking, Public Credit, and government investment into advanced scientific and technological research and development.
+Friedrich List, one of the most famous proponents of the economic system, named it the National System, and was the main impetus behind the development of the German Zollverein and the economic policies of Germany under Chancellor Otto Von Bismarck beginning in 1879.